 He changed his mind about himself and his situation – he was a sinner.
 He confessed that his father was generous and service at home was better than freedom in a far country.
 It is God’s goodness, not just man’s badness, that leads us to repentance (Rom.
 2:4).
 If the boy had thought only of himself (his hunger, homesickness, loneliness & sin) he would have despaired.
 But his bad circumstances helps him see his father in a new way and brought hope.

 Had he stopped there, the boy would have experienced only regret & remorse.
 But real repentance involves our will as well as our mind & emotions.
 “I will arise… I will go….
 I will say.”
 Desire is great, but we must act.

+As the young boy approached his home, his father ran out to welcome him.
 The father not only ran to welcome his son, he honored him with a great feast and invited the village to attend.
 The father never permitted the younger son to finish his confession – he interrupted him, forgave him and ordered the celebration.

 The father pictures the attitude of God toward sinners who repent – He is rich in His mercy and grace, and great in His love toward them.
 All this is possible because of the sacrifice of His Son on the cross.
 We are not saved by God’s love – God loves the whole world but the whole world is not saved.
 We are saved by God’s grace – grace is love that pays a price.

 Everything the younger son had hoped to find in the far country, he discovered back home: clothes, jewelry, friends, joyful celebration, and love.
 What made the difference? instead of saying, “Father, give me!” he said, “Father, make me!”
 He was willing to be a servant.